 Many of our little buddies are already feeling discouragement as young as grade 2.
 We believe that the combination of mentoring with an interested and enthusiastic youth or young adult, an enjoyable, judgement free group atmosphere, tutoring materials that are state of the art, and daily practice results in improved academics.
 True self esteem follows from these solid accomplishments.
 Built into our programs are baseline and outcome achievement levels.
 We use these as well as outcome questionnaire surveys to assess effects.
 All feedback is reviewed and used to make further modifications and improvements.

-Currently we run a total of 17 programs during the school year, in 6 Vancouver schools and 1 school each in Richmond, Burnaby and Surrey .
-We run 4 summer programs in Vancouver and Surrey.
+Currently we run a total of 16 programs during the school year in 10 different schools and organizations.
+During the summer we run programs in Vancouver, Burnaby, and Surrey.

 Last year, through the efforts of 300 volunteers, Learning Buddies Network provided 5,000 hours of free tutoring.
 We are very proud that we are able to attract dedicated and idealistic youth who find meaning in giving of themselves to help children in need.